The-Marcy-Lab-School/problem-set-x-trees/README.md

 ### Coding Exercises

 1. **Implement a Binary Tree:** Implement a binary tree class using nodes and references.
-Instances of `BinaryTree` should have the following methods available to them:
+Instances should have the following methods available to them:
    - `get_root_val`
    - `set_root_val`
    - `insert_left`